senseexcel/senseexcel/README.md

 #### 5.6.2  Create a Content Library on the Qlik Sense Server.

-1. Go to QMC >> Content libraries >> Create New >> Enter the name “senseexcel” >> Apply.
+1. Go to QMC >> Content libraries >> Create New >> Enter the EXACT name “senseexcel” >> Apply.
-2. When prompted for a Security Rule set it to User is Like * to make Sense Excel available to all licensed Qlik Sense users upon assignment of a Sense Excel license as shown below.
+2. When prompted to create an associated Security Rule select "User" is "Like" * to make Sense Excel available to all licensed Qlik Sense users upon assignment of a Sense Excel license as shown below.

 #### 5.6.3  Create and Upload "license.txt" File.

 1. Copy the contents of your organzation's LEF file or trial key into a new text document.
 2. For token licensing strategies, only the contents of your LEF or trial key are required.
 For Named User licensing strategies please follow the additional steps below.
 3. Append the LEF information with EXCEL_NAME; followed by the Qlik Sense "User directory" and "User ID" of the designated Sense Excel users like shown in the example below.
 4. The FROM; TO information is optional.
-This allows time limits for the license assignment duration of your named users.
+This allows time limits for the duration of license assignments for your named users.
 The example below shows a time limited license assignment followed by a reassignment to another user.

 ![SE License Example LEF](https://github.com/senseexcel/senseexcel/blob/master/images/SE-License-Example-LEF.png)

 6. Please confirm that there are no spaces at the end of each line.
-7. Save this file with the exact file name "license.txt".
+7. Save this file with the EXACT file name "license.txt".
 8. Upload the "license.txt" file to the senseexcel content library.

    QMC >> Content Libararies >> senseexcel >> Contents >> Upload >> Select File “license.txt”.

 #### 5.6.4  View / Update an Existing "license.txt" File.